 Time Limit for Completing a Course

-Global University Berean School of the Bible courses must be completed within six (6) months from the date the order is processed by Global University.
+Global University Berean School of the Bible courses must be completed within six (6) months from the date Global University processes the order.
 Students are expected to complete their studies within this prescribed length of time.

 Examinations